wawa2016-here/World-Script/launguage.md

 Var YourVar = value2 with your variable name will make a variable. ask "something" to YourVar will set the variable to the input. say YourVar will print the Variable.
+## time manipulation (time)
+Now wait "1" will wait 1 second and so on.
+Well there wlil be more time stuff in a future update.